 Lastly, it’s worth briefly mentioning local county and city lands.
 In most cases, county open spaces and other locally managed lands are not open to hunting.
 However, there are some exceptions.
 The best way to find out is to visit the county or city website.
 For example, here on Colorado’s Front Range, Boulder County and Jefferson County offer some hunting opportunities.
 However, these are usually very limited.
 In some cases, hunters must apply for a special permit.

 If you see local lands on the map in your hunting unit, I’d recommend checking to see if they provide access to adjacent federal lands.
 For example, I once hunted mule deer in an area that had large blocks of locally managed land.
 It took some digging on the website, plus some phone calls and emails for confirmation.
 But I eventually discovered that while I wasn’t allowed to hunt on that land, I was allowed to hike across it to access the National Forest behind it.
 That gave me access to public land that would have been impossible to access otherwise.
 And in that particular scenario, it led to a good mule deer buck.

 Whenever scouting public and legal access points, it’s always important to cross reference multiple mapping sources.
 As you scout your hunting unit or units, use all the scouting tools available.
+In addition to the digital mapping tools we've mentioned, it might be worth looking at the Forest Service or BLM Motor Vehicle Use Maps (MVUMs).
 Then, you can form a complete picture of your unit that includes the available public land, the roads and access points, the wildlife habitat and where animals are likely to be at different times of the year.

 2. LOCATE HUNTING SPOTS

-Once a specific unit is identified, it’s time to begin locating potential hunting spots within that unit.
-I like to begin this step the same way I began selecting a unit, asking myself the following questions.
+Once you've identified a specific unit, or at least narrowed it down to a small number of units, it’s time to begin locating potential hunting spots.
+I like to begin this step the same way I began selecting a unit, asking myself some of the following questions.